 To see all components in Semantic UI React, visit the official docs.

-Blueprint UI is a React-based UI kit for the web.
+Blueprint UI is a React-based UI kit for the web with over 20K stars on GitHub.
 It is hugely optimized for building complex interfaces for desktop applications.
-The Blueprint UI kit has over 18.7K stars on GitHub as of this writing.
-It is very extensible and customizable.

 Installing Blueprint UI is very simple: